djpetti/MALLARD/README.md

   For instance, you might wish to run MALLARD behind your own reverse proxy and handle SSL there.
 - `host_port`: The port that MALLARD will listen on for connections.
+- `object_location`: Specifies the path where data uploaded to MALLARD will be stored.
+- `metadata_location`: Specifies the path where the MALLARD database will be stored.

 A `docker-compose` file will be created in the repository root, named based on the value you set for `config_name`.
 For instance, if you set